istSOS/istsos2/documentation/wns.rst

 	Actually the system update the status on twitter and can send notification via email.

-To setup the Web Service do this POST request:
+To setup the Web Service do this GET request:

 ::

 	http://localhost/istsos/wns/setup

-This will create a notification.asp file under the service/ folder, where the notification function are stored and create a schema in the istSOS-WNS database.
+This will create a notification.asp file under the wns/ folder, where the notification function are stored and create a schema in the istSOS-WNS database.

 Create a notification
 ======================

-It’s possible to create two type of notification, a simple notification, that execute a getObservation, and a complex observation, where the user can write a specific request.
+It’s possible to create two type of notification,

+	* **Simple notification**, that execute a getObservation and compare the results with a condition
+	* **Complex observation**, the user write a specific requests and validation function in python

 Method 1: simple notification
 -----------------------------